Nov 24, 2016

 VOTE IN THE CELTIC TOP 20.
 It's easier than ever to do.
 Just list the show number, and the name of one or two bands.
 That's it.
 You can vote once for each episode help me create next year's Best Celtic music of 2016 episode.

 The Irish & Celtic Music Podcast was produced by Marc Gunn, The Celtfather.
 To subscribe, go to iTunes or to our website where you can become a Patron of the Podcast for as little as $1 per episode.
-You can post feedback in the shownotes at celticmusicpodcast.com.
+Promote Celtic culture through music at celticmusicpodcast.com.